Tax deductions… Check.

 - The total amount of instalment payments made to CRA.

-If you have capital cost allowance balances, or any unused losses or credits you plan to apply, it’s a good idea to have a copy last year’s tax return and your Notice of Assessment nearby.
+If you have capital cost allowance (CCA) balances, or any unused losses or credits you plan to apply, it’s a good idea to have a copy last year’s tax return and your Notice of Assessment nearby.
 Or, if you used TurboTax last year to complete your tax return, the CCA amount will be brought forward automatically.

 - *T3, Statement of Trust Income Allocations and Designations.